ome/www.openmicroscopy.org/_posts/2018-11-29-ometiffpyramid.md

 specification to support pyramidal resolutions at the beginning of 2018.
 This scoping exercise resulted in a
 [formal open proposal](https://openmicroscopy.github.io/design/OME005/)
-announced to the community in 2018.
+announced to the community in February 2018.

 Extending a widely adopted format specification with hundreds of instruments generating files in production is not without risk.
 Compatibility between the